-In my last blog, I covered the concepts of Engineering Drawing.
+In my last blog from AutoCAD Course in Pune, I covered the concepts of Engineering Drawing.
 In this blog, we will continue to discuss the topic without which our engineering drawings are incomplete.
 This blog will cover the structure of the Engineering Sheet Background and Title Block in detail.
 I’m explaining this topic because the Title block is a vital part of engineering drawing and it plays a very important role in the process of documentation.

 A little Recap of Drawing Sheet